sanazia999-beep/portfolio/_posts/2025-10-26-Digitization.md

 2: At least one paragraph on the book you digitized.

 Our group selected a book for digitization from the Aga Khan Library collection, which was Two Ismaili Treatises, which includes early Ismaili texts that shed light on the philosophy, rituals, and history of the Ismaili branch of Shi’i Islam.
-As a part of the process, we referenced its metadata.
+As a part of the process, we referenced its metadata and created a [table of contents](https://github.com/sanazia999-beep/portfolio/blob/master/project1-digitization/Table%20of%20contents%201.csv).
 This ensured that the digitized version could be properly listed and easily searched within digital archives.

 3: At least one paragraph on the scanning process.